jimbozhang/Interspeech2026-Audio-Encoder-Challenge/README.md

 3. Before the submission deadline, email the organizers a ZIP file containing the complete repository.
 Additionally, please attach a technical report paper (PDF format) not exceeding 6 pages describing your implementation.
 Pre-trained model weights can either be included in the ZIP file or downloaded automatically from external sources (e.g., Hugging Face) during runtime.
 If choosing the latter approach, please implement the automatic downloading mechanism in your encoder implementation.

 Participants are also required to submit a technical report along with their submission.

-**Note: Each team may submit only one model, and each individual may belong to only one team.**
+The technical report should clearly document the training data and their proportions, which is required for the submission to be eligible for the ranking.

 ## Important Dates